vafakaramzadegan/docker-production-recipes/README.md

 - Download/Clone the repo.
 - Open a terminal.
 - `cd` to the directory of the boilerplate you want.
 - invoke `docker-compose up -d --build`. this builds the image and `-d` tells Docker to run the containers in the background (Detached mode).
-The first time you build the image may take a while, however consecutive builds will become much faster.
+The first time you build the image may take a while, however subsequent builds will become much faster.
 - use `docker-compose down` to stop and remove containers. you may use `--volume` to remove named volumes declared in the Compose file.

 ## Contributing